mariorod98/ObsidianVault/🌳 The Forest/Parameters are passed by reference.md

 ---
 created: 2025-11-07
-last updated: 2025-11-07
+last updated: 2026-01-19
 ---

 up:: [[🐍 Python]]
 tags:: #state/bud #on/python

-# In python, parameters are passed by reference
+# Parameters are passed by reference
 In Python, parameters are passed by reference, modifying their internal state in a function will modify the object outside the function. ==However, assigning them inside a function will not modify them outside, just reassign the variable to a new local object==.

 ```python